Reboxed/.github/profile/README.md

 ### But if you do, it's time to go [Reboxed](https://rebxd.com).

-> Waitlist website not yet online
+> Waitlist website not yet online.
+Check out our [Discord](https://discord.rebxd.com/) instead

 ---